mnabialek/laravel-modular/readme.md

      SimpleModule::seed($this);
     ```

-5. In `app/Providers/RouteServiceProvider.php` at the end of `map` add
+5. In `app/Providers/RouteServiceProvider.php` at the end of `map` function add

     ```php
     \SimpleModule::loadRoutes($router);